Everything you need to fill out and file your Self Assessment tax return

 Time to get going!

 If you’re already using FreeAgent, a lot of the information needed to complete your tax return will be ready and waiting in your account from data you’ve entered throughout the year.
-When you come to file as a sole trader, parts of the Self Employment form will already be filled in.
-If you’re a sole trader or a director of limited company you can also submit your tax return directly to HMRC from the software.
+If you’re a sole trader, a director of a limited company or an unincorporated landlord, you can submit your tax return directly to HMRC from the software.

 Find out more about filing your tax return online using FreeAgent.